smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/15 - Exists.md

 | 4  |         | 5        | 2  | Peach   | 25       |
 | 4  |         | 5        | 3  | Kiwi    | 20       |

-Note, missing from this above set is the following.
+Note that the above set is missing the following.

 | ID |  Fruit  | Quantity | ID |  Fruit  | Quantity |
 |----|---------|----------|----|---------|----------|